MiaadTeam/benchmark/README.md

 As we are in root of src/prisma-express-graphql, to fetch our query we enter:
    `hurl --variables-file .env ./http/getFiftyCitiesOfCountry.hurl --test`

-the query for the data is the same as `prisma-express-rest`, we just defined Graphql API schema definition in this path to use of the same service:
+the query for the data is the same as `prisma-express-postgres`, we just defined Graphql API schema definition in this path to use of the same service:
 `src/prisma-express-graphql/graphql/root.ts`

-### mongoose-express-rest (No sort):
+### mongoose-express (No sort):
 1. You should install MongoDB on your machine first.
 The installation instructions can be found at [Official MongoDB installation](https://www.mongodb.com/docs/manual/installation/) manual.
 2. In general, to start a server we use this format: `yarn start < --seed >` the seed argument tells the server to enter the data of the dataset(countries, provinces, and cities) into our database.